The Prince Henry Cliff Walk is an adventurous 7km walking trail between Scenic World in Katoomba and Gordon Falls Lookout in Leura.

 The most popular lookout in the Blue Mountains region is undoubtedly Echo Point.
 Visited by millions of tourists each year, the Echo Point lookout offers the best views of the Three Sisters.

 From Echo Point, follow the Three Sisters walking track to continue the Prince Henry Cliff Walk.
-It’s worth doing a small detour down and up the famous Giant Stairway to see the Three Sisters from close by, before continuing the main path.
+It’s worth doing a short detour and conquer a small section of the famous Giant Stairway to see the Three Sisters from close by, before continuing on the main path.

 The track then continues along the cliff edge where it connects with the Leura Cascades walking track further north.